mauromago/ds18b20-webserver/README.md

 # ds18b20-webserver
-done use ds18b20med
+don't use ds18b20med/n
- some problems still present.
+some problems still present.\n
- Call.sh and call3s.sh are bash script to put under cron call for read sensor and send i fo to a server.
+Call.sh and call3s.sh are bash script to put under cron call for read sensor and send it to a server.